-Therese Johnson, artist, maker and natural dyer, combines traditional handcrafts with contemporary design,, making a range of individually designed scarves.
-Therese graduated with a degree in Contemporary Textile Practice from the Cleveland College of Art and Design (now Northern School of Art) in 2012.
+Therese Johnson, artist, maker and natural dyer, combines traditional handcrafts with contemporary design,, making a range of individually designed wearable items.
+Therese graduated with a degree in Contemporary Textile Practice, Northern School of Art in 2012.

 "My desire to create is stimulated by the natural landscape, finding inspiration in texture, form and surface.
 This can be many things; the detailed markings on beach stones, pattern on the bark of a tree, or the delicacy of lichen against black granite rock.